hyperxpro/UDPSpoofedIPFlooder-C/README.md

 ./udp <target IP> <port> <number threads to use> <throttle, -1 for no limit> <time>
 ```

-#### This code is only for education purpose.
+#### NOTE: This code is only for education purpose.
 I'm not responsible for anything done with this tool.